Government Procurement Rules

 Throughout our website, there may still be references to the Government Rules of Sourcing.
 Please interpret these references as the Government Procurement Rules.

-The Government Rules of Sourcing (3rd edition), are still available for download if required for reference purposes.
+The Government Rules of Sourcing (3rd edition) are still available for reference purposes.
+To request a copy please email us.